Light

 • update: Applies to update queries.

-Additionally, the update operation can broken down into two sub-policies: update read and update write.
+Additionally, the update operation can be broken down into two sub-policies: update read and update write.

 • update write: This policy restricts how you update the objects; you can think of it as a post-update validity check.
-This could be used to prevent a User from transferring a BlogPost to another User.
+As a result, an error is returned on an update write when a query lacks access to perform the operation.
+Preventing a User from transferring a BlogPost to another User is one example of an update write access policy.

 Finally, there’s an umbrella policy that can be used as a shorthand for all the others.